logzio/logz-docs/_source/logzio_collections/_prometheus-sources/kafka-telegraf.md

 ##### Download the JMX to Prometheus exporter

-Navigate to a directory of your choice and run:
+Navigate to the kafka dirctory on your host and run the following command:

 ```shell
 wget https://repo1.maven.org/maven2/io/prometheus/jmx/jmx_prometheus_javaagent/0.16.1/jmx_prometheus_javaagent-0.16.1.jar